IMICSLab/Brain_MRI_Vector_Quantization/README.md

 ```
 You can change the *temperature* parameter in the sampling method, which controls the diversity.

-For MS-SSIM and MMD calculation, please refer to [this repo](https://github.com/cyclomon/3dbraingen)
+For MS-SSIM and MMD calculation, please refer to [this repo](https://github.com/cyclomon/3dbraingen), and for the FID score, the implementation is available at [here](https://github.com/mseitzer/pytorch-fid)

 This is just a simple guide to train our model.
 We will provide a more detailed model usage, and other useful functions in the future.